Teeny2015/parse-embedded-sdks-intel/README.md

 https://github.com/ParsePlatform/parse-embedded-sdks

 Q. How do I rebuild your ipk package?
-A. Folow the instructions here for building the IOTDK image https://software.intel.com/en-us/blogs/2015/03/04/creating-a-yocto-image-for-the-intel-galileo-board-using-split-layers.
+A. Folow the instructions here for building the Intel IoT Developer Kit image https://software.intel.com/en-us/blogs/2015/03/04/creating-a-yocto-image-for-the-intel-galileo-board-using-split-layers.
 You will be able to build the package 'parse-embedded-sdks'.
 The bitbake recipe is here: